Advaya24/bankmachine_simulation/phase2/README.txt

         Savings account, and a Retirement account) for any client, including themselves.

     # Undo transaction
-        * Choose a client and an account
+        * Choose a client and an account.
         // TODO: does it see all the transactions?

     # Set time
         * Sets the date.
 Note, this can be used to test whether interest for the savings account is being calculated.

+    # Other actions: add bills (should be done in whole numbers and at least one bill must be added in order for action
+    to go through),

-# Employee
+# Employee (Accessing the bank)

-    #

-# Client
+    # Note that an employee can only create accounts, add bills, and view and remove creation request.
+See bank manager
+    above for more details on each action.

+# Client (includes the personal accounts of a bank manager and employee)
     # Accounts
-        * Selecting this button allows the client to access their accounts and to perform transactions
+        * Selecting this button allows the client to access their accounts and to perform transactions.

+    # Request Creation of new account
+        * Selecting this button allows the client to request the bank manager/employee to help them create an account.

+    # Finances
+        * Special feature that allows the client to check stocks, calculate exchange rates, and calculate their mortgage.
+            * Stocks: real-time stock viewer that allows you to check the current stock rate for a certain stock code.
+            * Exchange: allows you to convert a certain country's currency to another.
+Note that the amount should be entered like any monetary value (2 decimal places).
+            * Mortgage calculator: helps the client calculate their mortgage.
+Note that principal should be entered like any monetary value (2 decimal places) and interest rates are entered as (TODO: find out if it is /100 or if it a decimal place.)

+    # Update profile
+        * Allows client to change their phone number, email, or password.

+    # Transfer
+        * Internal transfer: allows a client to transfer money from one of their accounts to another.
+Note that //TODO: which ones can't transfer again?
+        * Transfer to other user: allows

+    # Other buttons: Withdraw and Deposit follow the specifications in the instructions.
+Note that monetary values should
-        * For transactions, currency must be added as a number to exactly two decimal places.
+    be entered as a number to 2 decimal places.

+# Special user (flappy floof)
+    * If the username "flappy" and the password "floof" is entered in the login page, a game called flappy floof appears.
+    This game is played like "flappy birds", where pressing the "space bar" allows for the cube to "fly".
+To exit this mode, simply press on "e" key on the keyboard.

+## Other remarks

-Depositing money:
+# Depositing money:
-Deposits are made using cheques or cash bills using the following syntax in the deposits.txt file:
+    Deposits are made using cheques or cash (bills) using the following syntax in the deposits.txt file:
         * Cheques - write the amount to be deposited in the first line.
             E.g. a deposit of $250 made by a cheque:
             250
             E.g. another deposit of $250 made by a cheque:
             250.00
         * Cash - write only in the first four lines the amount of bills of each denomination in ascending order.
             E.g. a deposit of $250 by 3 bills of $50, 4 bills of $20, 2 bills of $10 and 0 bills of $5:
             0
             2
             4
             3
     After writing to deposits.txt, the user then selects the account to be deposited to, and lastly the deposit option.
     NOTE: If the deposit goes through, the contents of deposits.txt will be erased (for the sake of previous users' privacy).

 ## Side-notes